charlieellington/energy-flow/scratchpad.md

 *(Record reusable insights here)*

+## 2025-06-07 Updates
+- Started local dev servers for both energy-flow and waitlist-landing projects.
+- Both are running in parallel for development.
+- Default port for each is http://localhost:3000 (change one if needed to avoid conflict).
+- Identified Webpack/Nextra cache warnings (`Can't resolve './__temp__'`); build still succeeds so treating as non-blocking perf issue for now.
+- Attempted upgrade to nextra 4.x but this introduced breaking changes (unrecognized 'theme', 'themeConfig' keys).
+- Reverted back to working versions: nextra 2.6.1, nextra-theme-docs 2.6.1, Next.js 13.3.0, TypeScript 4.9.5.
+- Dev server is now functional again with original harmless webpack warnings.

 ## 2025-05-21 Updates
 - Added 🌈 emoji to branding across the site (logo, default title, OG tags, image alt) in `theme.config.tsx`.
 - Created `public/favicon.svg` with rainbow emoji and linked it as the new favicon via `theme.config.tsx` head.